wavefrontHQ/wavefront-operator-for-kubernetes/README.md

  * [Getting started with logging configuration](./deploy/kubernetes/scenarios/wavefront-logging-getting-started.yaml)
  * [Full logging configuration](./deploy/kubernetes/scenarios/wavefront-logging-full-config.yaml)
  * [Bring your own logs shipper](./deploy/kubernetes/scenarios/wavefront-bring-your-own-logs-shipper.yaml)

+You can see all configuration options in the [wavefront-full-config.yaml](./deploy/kubernetes/scenarios/wavefront-full-config.yaml).

+## Bring Your Own Logs Shipper

+The operator deploys a data export component (wavefront-proxy) which can recieve log data and relay it to wavefront.
+You will need to configure your logs shipper to send logs to the data export component (wavefront-proxy) deployed by the operator.

+Here is a Wavefront Custom Resource [example config](./deploy/kubernetes/scenarios/wavefront-bring-your-own-logs-shipper.yaml) for this scenario.

 In order to make the best use of your logging solution on kubernetes, we recommend having the below kubernetes log attributes